Shipping Hazardous Materials

 Division 6.2: Etiologic (infectious) materials

-Examples of Class 6 HAZMAT items include a medical waste (blood samples and used needles), arsenic, natural products, and pesticides.
+Examples of Class 6 HAZMAT items include medical waste (blood samples and used needles), arsenic, natural products, and pesticides.

 Class 7: Radioactive Material